 Ever heard of a credit privacy number?
 If not, read on: they could make a big difference to your business loan application.

-Credit privacy numbers or credit profile numbers (or CPNs) are nine-digit numbers promoted online as an alternative to your Social Security number (SSN).
-(In fact, they’re sometimes called Secondary Credit Numbers, or SCNs.)
+Credit privacy numbers or credit profile numbers (often referred to as CPNs) are nine-digit numbers promoted online as an alternative to your Social Security number (SSN).
+In fact, they’re sometimes called Secondary Credit Numbers, or SCNs.
 With rising concerns about identity theft, data breaches, and online privacy, you might be considering using a credit privacy number.

 A quick online search will uncover many offers for free credit privacy numbers and just as many for CPNs that cost money.
-Companies offering credit privacy numbers use two big selling points or reasons to get one.
-However, both can be highly problematic when it comes to getting a business loan.
+Companies offering credit privacy numbers boast two big selling points.
+Nonetheless, despite these supposed pros of getting a CPN, Credit Privacy Numbers end up still being a hindrance when it comes to getting a business loan.